ehpor/hcipy/doc/installation.rst

 * **numexpr** (for speedup of lengthy numerical operations)
 * **asdf** (for reading and writing of HCIPy objects)

-However, there is one dependency that ``pip`` does not automatically install.
+When installing from ``pip`` there is one non-Python dependency that cannot be installed automatically.
 This is FFMpeg, which is used for writing out animations to video files.
-Installation of FFMpeg is not necessary, unless you want to use the ``FFMpegWriter`` class in HCIPy.

-Most Linux systems should have this preinstalled, but on MacOS and Windows, you need to install it yourself, either from their `website <https://www.ffmpeg.org/>`_ or other sources.
+Installation of FFMpeg is not required, unless you want to use the ``FFMpegWriter`` class in HCIPy.
+Most Linux systems should have the FFMpeg binaries preinstalled.
+On MacOS and Windows however, you need to install them yourself, either from their `website <https://www.ffmpeg.org/>`_ or other sources.
 You also need to make sure that the ``ffmpeg`` binary can be found by HCIPy.
-You can do this by adding the ``ffmpeg/bin`` directory to the ``PATH`` environment variable, if this is not already done by the FFMpeg installer.
+You can do this by adding the ``ffmpeg/bin`` directory to the ``PATH`` environment variable, if this is not already done by the FFMpeg installer, or by adding to path to your HCIPy configuration file.

 Running the test suite
 ----------------------